16 Tidy data

 #> 4 Ringo drums <NA>

-Ringo has no album in the albums table, so his album is NA.
-Mick has no row in bands, so he’s dropped.
+Ringo has no album in the albums table, so his album comes back NA; Mick has no row in bands, so he’s dropped entirely.
 This is the workhorse join: keep everything on the left, enrich with what you can from the right.

-inner_join() keeps only rows that match in both tables:
+inner_join() is stricter, keeping only rows that match in both tables:

 bands |> inner_join(albums, by = "name")